Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/At the End of Each Session.md

 # End of the First session

 Once the mystery has been solved, take some time to go around the table and check that everyone’s happy with how it played out.
 If [[the hunters]] didn’t finish up this mystery, that’s okay too.
-Just finish when you or the group thinks it’s a cool time to put “To be continued...” up on the screen.
+Just finish when you or the group thinks it’s a [[Cool]] time to put “To be continued...” up on the screen.
 You can find out what happens next time.

 Then ask the [[End-Of-Session Experience Questions]]